US air travel rises to highest levels yet since pandemic hit

 "Our last three weeks have been the best three weeks since the pandemic hit, and each week has been better than the one prior,” American Airlines CEO Doug Parker said Monday.

+Airline stocks rose across the board.
+Shares of the four biggest U.S. carriers hit their highest prices in more than a year.

-Travelers and the airlines still have far to go before again hitting the heights they saw in 2019.
+However, the airlines still have far to go before travel fully returns to pre-pandemic levels.

-While the number of people passing through airport checkpoints on Sunday finally eclipsed the number on the same day last year — a first for the pandemic era — it was still down 45.5% from the same day in 2019.
+While the number of people passing through airport checkpoints has topped 1 million for four straight days and the 7-day rolling average is the highest in the pandemic era, passenger traffic is still down more than 50% in March compared with the same period in 2019.

 Parker said American's bookings are now running just 20% below 2019 levels.
 A factor appears to be traveler confidence now that more people are getting vaccinated against COVID-19.
 About 70 million Americans, or 21%, have received at least one dose, and 37 million have completed their vaccination, according to the Centers for Disease Control and Prevention.